ArnaudBertrand/Sushi-order---Antidot-test/README.md

 In order to test the application:
 - Download NodeJS if you do not have it already
 - Launch the server app.js with NodeJs*
-- Open the Client page: client/build/index.html
+- Open the Client page: client/bin/index.html*

 Feel free to modify the server part to create new errors and see how the application reacts.

-*go into the server repository with the node command and type "node app.js"
+*go into the server repository with the node command and type "node app.js" *the bin repository is all your need to test the client application

 ---